Skip to Content

 Misdemeanors

-Delivering Sound Legal Guidance and Tailored Defense Strategies
+Delivering Sound Legal Guidance & Tailored Defense Strategies

 A misdemeanor in Minnesota is a criminal offense with a maximum penalty of up to one year in jail.
 It is distinguished from a felony, which involves a prison sentence of one year or more.
 Misdemeanors are often viewed as less severe than felonies, but this does not diminish the seriousness of their consequences.
 While they might be perceived as minor infractions, a misdemeanor conviction can still result in significant legal penalties, including jail time, fines, and a lasting criminal record.

 The legal system can be daunting, especially when facing criminal charges.
 Without experienced legal representation, you risk navigating this system alone, potentially facing harsher penalties than necessary.
-A defense attorney can help you understand your rights, develop a robust legal strategy, and work toward a favorable outcome.
+A misdemeanor attorney in Minneapolis can help you understand your rights, develop a robust legal strategy, and work toward a favorable outcome.
 Whether negotiating plea deals or defending your case in court, having a skilled lawyer is essential.

 At Brockton D. Hunter P.A., we recognize that a criminal charge, even for a misdemeanor, is a deeply personal matter that can affect many areas of a person’s life.
-Our attorneys staunchly advocate for our clients, fighting fiercely to protect their rights and futures.
+Our misdemeanor criminal attorneys in Minneapolis staunchly advocate for our clients, fighting fiercely to protect their rights and futures.
 We recognize that every case is unique and provide the personalized attention and vigorous defense our clients deserve.

 Our Minneapolis misdemeanor defense attorneys are ready to hear your side of the story.
 Please contact us by calling (612) 979-1112.